 The same data shows that between 3% and 5% of those experiencing alcohol withdrawal will encounter delirium – pronounced confusion – or grand mal seizures, possibly even both.
 When this severe form of alcohol withdrawal manifests, it is called DTs (delirium tremens).

-The following medical complications can make delirium tremens fatal without prompt intervention:
+The following medical complications can make delirium tremens fatal without prompt intervention.
+These can also be signs an alcoholic is dying without immediate medical intervention:

 - Dangerously high fever